-- At BU, academic flexibility allows you to take coursework across schools and colleges, combine your passions through Dual Degree programs or combined BA/MA programs, and choose from more than 250 programs of study.
+- At BU, academic flexibility allows you to take coursework across schools and colleges, combine your passions through combined BA/MA programs, and choose from more than 300 programs of study.

-- The coursework here is challenging, but at BU you’re encouraged to combine it with research.
-And you don’t have to be majoring in the sciences to participate in research.
-Whatever your interest, you’ll be expected to form your own questions and seek the answers (as early as your freshman year).
+- You’re encouraged to combine course with research.
+And you don’t have to major in the sciences to participate.
+Whatever your interest, you’ll be expected to form your own questions and seek the answers (as early as your first year).

 - The academics here are infused with global perspectives – from sitting next to classmates from around the world to studying global topics or researching alongside a professor while studying abroad.